 We could talk all day about what’s wrong with standardized tests: that they kill creativity, discourage critical thinking, pad the wallets of people whose wallets most definitely do not need padding.
-But the one of the worst and arguably least manageable aspects of standardized testing for teachers is this: active monitoring.
+But one of the worst and arguably least manageable aspects of standardized testing for teachers is active monitoring.

 Active monitoring is an especially torturous form of boredom designed by The State to prevent students (and teachers) from cheating on standardized testing.
 Teachers may not talk, sit, grade papers, write, draw, read, use technology of any kind, or do anything that would be a distraction to students.
 In fact, the only things teachers can do during standardized testing, which can range from a few hours to, in some cases, full school days, are:

 2) Watch students take a test

 Fifteen minutes of having nothing to do is a nice break.
 An hour of active monitoring is officially terrible.
 Consecutive days?
 Maddening.